azurewithdanidu/azurewithdanidu.github.io/_posts/2025-11-28-azure-application-gateway-tcp-tls-termination-game-changer.md

 Applications using proprietary TCP or TLS protocols that previously couldn't leverage Application Gateway.
 Now you can bring them under the same umbrella.

 ### 4. Multi-Tier Applications
-Front-end APIs (HTTP/HTTPS) and backend message queues or cache servers (TCP/TLS) all accessible through one entry point, simplifying your overall architecture.
+Front-end APIs (HTTP/HTTPS) and backend message queues, cache servers, or FTP/SFTP services (TCP/TLS) all accessible through one entry point, simplifying your overall architecture.

 ### 5. Cross-Premises Connectivity
 Load balance traffic to on-premises servers or remote services using FQDN or IP addressing.
 Great for hybrid cloud scenarios.